-As part of its offer, Living Well Sefton has the Community Resilience Grant to award to local community groups and individuals for projects aimed at supporting people to improve their health and wellbeing.
+As part of its offer, Living Well Sefton manages the Community Resilience Grant which is awarded to local community groups and individuals for projects aimed at supporting people to improve their health and wellbeing.

-A total of 24 projects were funded through the grant.
+A total of 36 projects have so far been funded through the grant.
 These focussed on improving health and wellbeing by reducing social isolation for older people, improving people’s confidence, self-esteem and fitness as well as helping them build awareness of healthy cooking and nutrition, and encouraging the whole family in developing activities together.

 Click here to view the grant criteria.